“Communities and countries and ultimately the world are only as strong as the health of their women.”– Michelle Obama

 - Uterine inflammation related to childbirth.
 Another theory suggests a link between adenomyosis and childbirth.
 This was crossed out in my case since I haven’t had pregnancy.

 - Stem cell origins.
 A recent theory proposes that adenomyosis is caused by a bone marrow stem cells that enter the uterine muscle.

-She said, this illness usually resolves after menopause!
-What?!
+She said this illness usually resolves after menopause!
+So what?!
 I’m just in my mid-30’s?!!

 What is the treatment of Adenomyosis?

 I was stunned when she said this is resolved after menopause.
 I started to get teary eyes.
 However, she also told me other options, which I also read in this article:

 - Anti-inflammatory drugs.
 Dra.
 Pinky prescribed mefenamic acid which is an anti-inflammatory tablet.
 You may also take Advil, Panadol, or ibuprofen to ease and control the pain.

 - Hormone medications.
 Dra.
 Pinky also prescribed a hormonal pill which I will take in 3 months.
 She said, in order to manage Adenomyosis (thickening of my uterus lining) I should not have periods in a prolonged manner.
 So, she must correct my hormonal imbalance by me taking pills.
 Hopefully, in 3 months, everything will go back to normal and life goes on.